Civlac/SRWLED-Wiki/My--device--is-not-working.md

 * Are you using an ESP8266 or ESP32?
 * Is your device working in AP mode?
 * Which IDE are you using?
-* You may need to re-flash/clear the device completely, especially after a major update.
+* You may need to re-flash/clear the device completely (ie using Pyflasher), especially after a major update.
 * Got too much noise?
 Try lowering the current draw/brightness.
 * If it's a compile error, can you provide the errors?
 * Have you made any changes to the source?